Competing Orders and Anomalies

+Various order parameters appear in strongly correlated systems, and intriguing interplay between order parameters has been reported.\cite{comp0, lee, hirsch, chubukov, gegenwart, comp1,comp2,comp3} In this section, we introduce two types of competing order theories, which describes fundamentally different competing order mechanisms, and set up our notation for later discussion.
+It is worthwhile to mention that we only focus on competing order theories in non-metallic systems in this paper.

-The phenomenological $\varphi^4$ theory, so-called the Landau-Ginzburg-Wilson (LGW) theory, is one of the simplest ways to describe competing orders, especially in insulating phases.
-Each order parameter ($\varphi_{N}$, or $\varphi_M$) is a representation of corresponding symmetry group (say, $O(N)$ or $O(M)$).
-The minimal Landau functional of the two order parameters is
+The phenomenological $\varphi^4$ theory, so-called the Landau-Ginzburg-Wilson (LGW) theory, is one of the simplest ways to describe competing orders.
+Each order parameter ($\varphi_{N}$, or $\varphi_M$) is a representation of corresponding symmetry group (say, vector representations of $O(N)$ or $O(M)$).
+The minimal Landau functional is

 omitting fluctuation terms and higher order terms.
-Four different phases are basically described by signs of ($r_N$, $r_M$) around the multi-critical point $(0,0)$ as shown in FIG. \ref{PD}.
-Note that the symmetric ground state of LGW theory is energy gapped, which can be obtained by the omitted fluctuation terms.
-Physics around the multi-critical point can be equivalently understood as LGW theory of `super-spin' ($\varphi_N, \varphi_M$) with the enlarged symmetry, $O(N+M)$.
-Anisotropy perturbations around the multi-critical point access the four phases.
+Four different phases are basically described by the signs of the tuning parameters ($r_N$, $r_M$) around the multi-critical point $(0,0)$ as shown in FIG. \ref{PD}.
+Note that low energy excitation of the LGW theory's symmetric ground state (S) is massive which can be easily shown by restoring fluctuation terms.
+One useful way to understand the phase diagram is to promote the symmetry $O(N) \times O(M) $ to $O(N+M)$ symmetry by introducing a `super-spin' ($\varphi_N, \varphi_M$) and focus on the multi-critical point.
+Then, the four phases are accessed by introducing anisotropy operators.
+It is well-known based on symmetry that the $\varphi^4$ theory is equivalently described by the non-linear sigma model (NLSM)\cite{subir},